bluebbberry/MyceliumWebServer/README.md

 # MyceliumWebServer

+## Preview

+In the graphic, every fungus node is a running instance of this repository, which together train an AI model (mycelium web server and fungus node are in the following used exchangeable).

 ![example_animiation](docs/example_animation.gif)

+The AI model can be accessed via the UI of the fungus node to get song recommendations.

+A demo of browsing a mycelium web with two fungi can be seen [here](https://makertube.net/w/doRDfT2ZibYaF9F7EiGCoK).

+## Architecture

-Currently, the mycelium web server consists of four parts:
+Currently, a fungus node consists of four parts:

 - Fungus-Backend, which contains the core fungus functionality by implementing the SPORE protocol
 - ActivityPub-Backend, which manages the communication with other fungus nodes over ActivityPub